nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding a person: `find person`

-You recall talking to the guy called Alex in your class but you do not remember his full name.
+You recall talking to somebody called Alex in your class, but you do not remember his full name.
 Not to worry, you can find their contact details easily with `find person`!
-First, recall his first name or any keyword you can remember from his full name.
+First, remember his first name or any part of his full name.
 Next, key in `find person <PERSON_NAME_KEYWORDS>`, and TruthTable will show you all persons with names that contain the keywords that you specified!

 The `find person` command allows you to finds all persons whose names contain any of the given keywords.
 The persons with matching names will be shown in the [persons section](#persons-section) as seen in the image below.
-Let us run through how to find a person.
+Let us run through an example on how to find a person.

-Suppose you want to find all people named Alex and all people named David.
+Suppose you want to find everyone named Alex and everyone named David.
 Enter the command

 `find person alex david`